Meaning of rendere

 Mi dovrai rendere conto delle tue decisioni.

-You will have to explain your decisions to me.
+You will have to explain your decision to me.

 - Rendersi conto